maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 2. Create `SymbolOptions`
 3. Create `Symbol` using `SymbolOptions` on `SymbolManager`

-Here we can observe a negative leak of internal implementation details – that one manager equals one layer in style – onto the user-facing API.Much more straight-forward is the following:
+Here we can observe a negative leak of internal implementation details – that one manager equals one layer in style – onto the user-facing API.
+Much more straight-forward is the following:

 1. Create `Symbol`
 2. Add `Symbol` to map